 The protected area was created to safeguard wildlife and primary rainforest.
 It comprises a large area (475 square miles) and is characterized by forest and mountainous terrain.

 The name Bokeo means ‘the pearl mine’ and it was because long ago, the region was a reserve of gems.
 Now, visitors go there to find the true gems, the natural environment, pristine and carefully preserved.

-The Gibbon Experience is a role model in ecotourism, explore and protect environment.
-The project has the government approval.
+The Gibbon Experience is a role model in ecotourism, exploring and protecting the environment.
+The project has government approval.
 With the tours they also created jobs for local workers, support indigenous peoples to develop sustainable agriculture and preserve nature.

 We just can’t recommend enough Bokeo Nature Reserve.
 It is such an overwhelming feeling when you step into this immense and majestic land.
 This is for sure one of the greatest national parks in Laos.